anicolaspp/akka-persistence-maprdb/README.md

 ```
 Notice that the `ids` table has each `persistence entity id` along with the path where it lives.

-Now let's inspect one of the the `journal`s.
+Now let's inspect one of the `journal`s.

 ```sh
 maprdb mapr:> find /user/mapr/tables/akka/p-1.journal